Modify LDAP integration settings

 - Select the LDAP agent from the list of directories.

 - Click the ProvisioningProvisioning is the enterprise-wide configuration, deployment, and management of multiple types of IT system resources.
 Specifically, provisioning provides users access to equipment, software, or services.
 This involves creating, maintaining and deactivating required business process automation objects and attributes in systems, directories, and applications. tab and select Integration in the SETTINGS list

 - In the Version list, select a directory vendor.
 Vendor-specific configuration templates are provided and pre-populate configuration settings for you.
 If your LDAP vendor is not on the list, complete the configuration fields manually.
 Because each LDAP environment is unique, you must confirm the default values using an LDAP browser like Apache Directory Studio.
 Not all configuration settings must have values.
 See Configure supported LDAP directory services.

 - In the Configuration section, complete the following:

-- Unique Identifier Attribute — Specifies the unique immutable attribute of all LDAP objects that will be imported (users and groupsGroups allow you to organize your end users and the apps they can access.
+- Unique Identifier Attribute — Enter the unique immutable attribute of all LDAP objects that will be imported (users and groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups.).
 Only objects possessing this attribute can be imported into your Okta org.
 Okta populates this field automatically based on your chosen LDAP version.
 You can change the auto-populated value during initial setup.
-Note: if your LDAP server implements RFC 4530, make sure to enter entryuuid in this field.
+If your LDAP server implements RFC 4530, make sure to enter entryuuid in this field.
 For AD LDS, use objectguid.